zendiy-mgos/zbutton/README.md

 ```js
 let duration = btn.getPressDuration(); //milliseconds
 ```
 Returns how long the button has been pressed (in milliseconds).
-Returns `-1` if the button is not still pressed (long-press).
+Returns `0` if the button is not pressed (long-press).
 ### .getPressCounter()
 ```js
 let counter = btn.getPressCounter();
 ```
-Returns the counter since the button has been pressed (long-press).
-Returns `-1` if the button is not still pressed.
-The counther is increased every `pressRepeatTicks` milliseconds, if a configuration value greater than 0(zero) was provided.
+Returns `0` if the button is not pressed.
+Otherwise, it returns `1` or the counter since the button has been pressed (long-press).
+The counter is increased every `press_repeat_ticks` milliseconds if value greater than 0(zero) was provided.
 ## Additional resources
 Take a look to some other samples or libraries.